 An integral part of credit risk management, the Asset Remediation function, is to formally review and monitor past due and potential problem loans to determine which credits, if any, need to be charged off.
-The allowance for credit impairment losses is reviewed quarterly to determine the amount necessary to maintain an adequate provision for credit losses.

 Banking units and the Risk function regularly review the various segments of the loan portfolio to assess the impact of economic trends or specific events on the performance of the portfolio and determine whether corrective action is required.
 The results of these reviews are reported to the Credit Committee and, when significant, to the Risk Committee of the Board.